SupeR19902/x720/README.md

 ```
 git clone https://github.com/Tristan79/x720.git
 ```

+Problems and usage overlaps with suptronics x700, x730 and x735 (v2) which uses the same software and probably the new x705, x725 and x750.
+See review of x720.

 ### ToDo ###
  * Top button press without rebooting (or at least use the button for something else)